andrewm4894/netdata/collectors/python.d.plugin/aggregator/README.md

 custom_edit_url: https://github.com/netdata/netdata/edit/master/collectors/python.d.plugin/aggregator/README.md
 -->

-## Aggregator
+# Aggregator

 This collector 'aggregates' charts from multiple children that are streaming to a parent node.

-### Charts
+## Charts

 You should see charts similar to those you have configured to aggregate.
-For example in the below chart underneath the "Aggregator devml" context we see the "system cpu" chart with is just the aggregation of the system.cpu chart over the specified children nodes.
+For example in the below chart underneath the "Aggregator devml" context we see the "system cpu" chart with is just the aggregation of the system.cpu chart over the specified children nodes (in this case two children called 'devml' and 'devml2' as defined in the configuration example below).

 ![netdata-aggregator-collector](https://github.com/andrewm4894/random/blob/master/images/netdata/netdata-aggregator-collector.jpg)

-### Configuration
+## Configuration

 Enable the collector, define the configuration and restart Netdata.

 Note: given the nature of this collector you will have to edit the `aggregator.conf` file to define your own specific configuration.
 Obviously this collector can not know in advance what specific children and charts you want to aggregate over and so will fail if you dont configure `aggregator.conf`.

-#### Enable
+### Enable

 ```bash
 cd /etc/netdata/